MohammedEsafi/Minimal.ME/content/contact/index.md

 I’m currently available for freelance work.

-If you have a project that you want to get started, think you need my help with something or just fancy saying hey, then get in touch.
+If you have a project that you want to get started, think you need my help with something or just fancy saying hey, then get in touch

+<a href="mailto:hello@mesafi.com">hello@mesafi.com</a>